section-engineering-education/engineering-education/content/articles/javascript-form-events/index.md

 ### Conclusion
 Events in JavaScript make browsing very comfortable, besides their usefulness to programmers.
 Every programmer must have a clear understanding of JavaScript events for more intuitive browsing.

-As discussed above, there are various JavaScript events and how they are all useful in different contexts, varying from mouse, keyboard, form, and window events.
-Getting familiar with these concepts enables developers to use JavaScript in make event better websites.
+As discussed above, there are various JavaScript events, and how they are all useful in different contexts, varying from mouse, keyboard, form, and window events.
+Getting familiar with these concepts enables developers to use JavaScript to make event better websites.